benkozi/CECE/combo-test-runner/design/feat/20260708-1126-add-own-test-harness.md

   conftest.py                 # existing integration conftest
   test_driver_combos.py       # existing integration tests (real docker)
 ```

+With two `conftest.py` files in the tree, **no test module may `import
+conftest`** — the name is ambiguous (whichever conftest pytest registered
+first wins).
+Anything a test needs to import lives in a real `src/` module:
+`DriverRunResult` moved from the integration conftest into `runner.py` for
+exactly this reason.

 The directory is named `combo_test_runner` (underscores, not the project's
 hyphenated name) so it can become an importable package later without a